clappr/clappr-android/doc/clappr/io.clappr.player.base/-clappr-option/-s-e-l-e-c-t-e-d_-m-e-d-i-a_-o-p-t-i-o-n-s.md

 # SELECTED_MEDIA_OPTIONS

 `SELECTED_MEDIA_OPTIONS`
-**Deprecated:** This option is deprecated and can be changed in the near future.
+**Deprecated:** ClapprOption.DEFAULT_AUDIO and ClapprOption.DEFAULT_SUBTITLE should be used instead.

 String List to selected MediaOptions.